 Telling Claude Code to solve merge conflicts

 Solving merge conflicts by hand is tricky.
-I generally use the Meld graphical interface, but even so it is finicky, laborious, and I can get into a mess.
-I can ask Claude to “solve merge conflicts” and it’ll do it quite well from my experience so far
+I have historically used the Meld graphical interface, but even so it is finicky, laborious, and I can get into a mess.
+Instead, I can ask Claude to “solve merge conflicts” and it’ll do it quite well from my experience so far

 Telling Claude Code to vendor entire NPM packages